10 easy care evergreen pots for year round impact

 Evergreen plants for window boxes

 Ivy is probably the number one choice for an evergreen in a window box.
 But holly and small conifers can work well too.
+See how to plant a beautiful winter window box, which will last through spring.

 And evergreen pots for Christmas

 You can get all sizes of Christmas tree for pots.
 I love the chance to bring in some unusual conifers.
+There are some brilliant ideas for winter pots and how to plant them here.

 Many Christmas decorations are fine outdoors and you can decorate small pots of conifers to be seen from the kitchen window.